cpp-best-practices/cppbestpractices/07-Considering_Threadability.md

 For member variables it is good practice to use mutex and mutable together.
 This applies in both ways:
 * A mutable member variable is presumed to be a shared variable so it should be synchronized with a mutex (or made atomic)
 * If a member variable is itself a mutex, it should be mutable.
 This is required to use it inside a const member function.

+For more information see the following article from Herb Sutter: http://herbsutter.com/2013/05/24/gotw-6a-const-correctness-part-1-3/